 But his last act of deliberate defiance against the father he hated and feared was muted by the judges presiding over the case.
 The judges allowed the father to share time at the boy’s funeral, by allowing services of equal time to both parents.

 The court then retaliated against the mother by removing her two younger surviving sons to foster care.
 Her youngest son, a toddler, a baby born of a second marriage, was placed for adoption by DCF.
 The child was not even allowed to be given to his father, an artist, an individual of impeccable character and decency.

 As of February 2008, the FCVFC was recognized as a nonprofit organization, a 501(c)(3), dedicated to advancing the cause of child protection through research, education, publishing, and speaking about what we’ve learned as the result of our work throughout the US.

 The areas of intervention developed by the FCVFC have grown over the years from analysis and evaluation to

 - Forensic analysis

 - Analytic evaluation

 . . . and more.

 Our goal is to properly prepare for—and when possible, avoid—high-conflict custody litigation.

-Never again do we want to see the tragic nightmare that was inflicted on this precious family by members of a corrupt court system.
+Never again do we want to see a tragic nightmare such as the one inflicted on this precious family by members of a corrupt court system.